-Rivington Street is a new office building comprising two adjacent blocks five and six storeys tall, featuring a concrete substructure and timber superstructure.
+Woodhouse is a new office building comprising two adjacent blocks five and six storeys tall, featuring a timber superstructure and a concrete substructure.
 Our structures and facade engineering groups have collaborated on the project, allowing for an efficient, integrated design approach in-house.

 Our structures team was tasked with achieving long spans of up to 10 metres between internal columns within a restricted floor-to-ceiling height.
 Enabling these long spans, we specified high performance Laminated Veneer Lumber and designed internal beams as continuous over their supports, resulting in unconventional connections between beam and column.

 Lateral stability presented another challenge; the fully glazed north end of the building resulted in significant eccentricity that couldn’t be dealt with solely in the CLT core walls.
 Steel cross bracing carefully integrated in the lightwell’s façade – the only non-timber structural elements above ground – added enough stiffness to prevent excessive twisting of the building.